spatnaik17/scenario-agent-testing/README.md

 ## Cache

-Each time the scenario runs, the testing agent might chose a different input to start, this is good to make sure it covers the variance real users as well, however we understand the non-deterministic nature of it might make it less repeatable, costly and harder to debug.
-To solve for that, you can use the `cache_key` field in the `Scenario.configure` method or in the specific scenario you are running, this will make the testing agent give the same input for given the same scenario:
+Each time the scenario runs, the testing agent might chose a different input to start, this is good to make sure it covers the variance of real users as well, however we understand that the non-deterministic nature of it might make it less repeatable, costly and harder to debug.
+To solve for it, you can use the `cache_key` field in the `Scenario.configure` method or in the specific scenario you are running, this will make the testing agent give the same input for given the same scenario:

 ```python
 Scenario.configure(testing_agent=TestingAgent(model="openai/gpt-4o-mini"), cache_key="42")